It's prime time to spot Neowise, the brightest comet in more than 20 years

 Comet Neowise, the most impressive comet in nearly 25 years, is visible now.
 After two other promising comets -- Swan and Atlas -- fizzled and faded away earlier this year, Comet C/2020 F3 (aka Neowise) is dazzling skywatchers, and the best views may be yet to come.

-Emily Kramer is the co-investigator on the science team for NASA's Neowise spacecraft that discovered the comet.
-She told reporters Wednesday that it's rare for a comet to be bright enough to see with the naked eye.
+Emily Kramer, co-investigator on the science team for NASA's Neowise spacecraft that discovered the comet, told reporters Wednesday that it's rare for a comet to be bright enough to see with the naked eye.

 "It's been quite a while," she said.
 "The last time was 1995-1996 (with comet Hale-Bopp)."